• DESIGN

 RESEARCH DESIGN

-In collaboration with Options & Solutions, a personnel consultancy firm, designed a soft skills training program called STITCH (Supervisors Transformation into Change Holders) for factory production line supervisors (floor managers supervising the work of front-line machine operators and helpers).
+In collaboration with Options & Solutions, a personnel consultancy firm, we designed a soft skills training program called STITCH (Supervisors Transformation into Change Holders) for factory production line supervisors (floor managers supervising the work of front-line machine operators and helpers).
 We conducted an extensive survey of approximately 2000 supervisors at a large-scale garment manufacturer about their managerial practices and styles, workplace behaviors, and personality characteristics.
-This led us to create our intervention, STITCH, which covers topics such as self-esteem, gender sensitivity, problem-solving, planning work, and preventing harassment at the workplace.
+This led us to create our intervention, STITCH, which delivers soft skills training and works towards creating a positive environment for workers and supervisors alike.

 We found that tenure, cognitive skills, internal locus of control, autonomy, and attention significantly affect productivity.
 With our intervention, we were able to show that: